 Why Use it?

 Because it’s easily available in every home, is simple to use, inexpensive, and strong–this is why it works.
 You just have to mix Listerine in water, and you’re good to go!

 1. Get Rid of Powdery Mildew and Other Fungal Infections

 Mouthwash has strong anti-fungal properties.
-It can be used to get rid of powdery mildew and other fungal infections from your garden.
+It can be used to get rid of powdery mildew and some other fungal infections from your garden.
 For this, mix 75% of water and 25% of mouthwash to make a working solution and spray it on the infected parts.

 2. Prevent Cats From Peeing

 Most cats have this irritating habit of peeing on the furniture, in corners, or near the plants.
 You can use mouthwash to stop the problem of inappropriate urination.
-All you need to do is mix water and mouthwash in equal proportion (Or apply the mouthwash undiluted) and spray it at cat peeing sites.
+All you need to do is blend water and mouthwash in equal proportion (Or apply the mouthwash undiluted) and spray it at cat peeing sites.

-*You can apply the same trick to dogs.
+Note: *You can apply the same trick to dogs.

 3. For Aphid Control

 If you’re looking for a harmful-chemical-free way to control aphids, mouthwash can be an effective ingredient.
 Just add water and mouthwash in equal proportion and spray it on the plants suffering from aphid infestation.